chimms1/NRU-WiFi-Simulator/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-A Simulator built from scratch in Python to demonstrate various coexistence scenarios for LTE and WiFi topologies in unlicensed spectrum
+A Simulator built from scratch in Python to demonstrate various coexistence scenarios for NR-U and WiFi topologies in unlicensed spectrum

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->